tdnguyen27/predicting-model-for-recipes/README.md

 # Bivariate Analysis
 Here I will examine the statistics of a pair of columns to identify possible associations.

 The scatter plot shown below identifies the relationship between number of ingredients and time in minutes.
-However, the <mark>minutes</mark> column has large outliers so I chose to filter 10% of the outermost outliers where minutes were greater than 130.
+However, the minutes column has large outliers so I chose to filter 10% of the outermost outliers where minutes are greater than 130.
 Notice there is no strong, visible correlation (linear trend) between the number of ingredients and minutes of a recipe.
-There is similar vertical stretch all throughout suggesting that there isn't more ingredients for recipes that take longer.
-Lastly, there is a dense cloud of data points in the lower half of the x-axis which we can interpret as a greater number of recipes that take less time.
+There is also similar vertical stretch all throughout suggesting that there isn't more ingredients for recipes that take longer.
+Lastly, there is a dense cloud of data points in the lower half of the x-axis in which we can interpret as there more recipes that take less time.
 <iframe
-  src="assets/n_ingredients_minutes.html"
+  src="assets/bivar-ingredients-minutes.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 # Interesting Aggregates
 I will explore the average amount of sugar per rating category.
-I binned the continuous numerical sugar (PDV) column into discrete categorical intervals based on 4 bins: 1st quartile, 2nd quartile, 3rd quartile, and 4th quartile.
-Then I grouped with the two ordinal categorical columns sugar quartile and rating and found the average.
+I binned the continuous numerical sugar column into discrete categorical intervals based on 4 bins: 1st quartile, 2nd quartile, 3rd quartile, and 4th quartile of the sugar data.
+Then I grouped with the two ordinal categorical columns, sugar quartile and rating, and found the average.

 |sugar quartile|1st quartile|2nd quartile|3rd quartile|4th quartile|
 | --- | --- | --- | --- | --- |